Suraj-000/DSA/README.md

 # DSA
-All data structures and algorithms need for placements is here.
+All data structures and algorithms needed for placements is here.